U.S. News Rankings

 |SAT/ACT scores must be received by||February 1|

-The student-faculty ratio at West Chester University of Pennsylvania is 18:1, and the school has 20.3 percent of its classes with fewer than 20 students.
-The most popular majors at West Chester University of Pennsylvania include: Education; Health Professions and Related Programs; Business, Management, Marketing, and Related Support Services; English Language and Literature/Letters; and Liberal Arts and Sciences, General Studies and Humanities.
-The average freshman retention rate, an indicator of student satisfaction, is 85.0 percent.
+The student-faculty ratio at West Chester University of Pennsylvania is 18:1, and the school has 21 percent of its classes with fewer than 20 students.
+The most popular majors at West Chester University of Pennsylvania include: Education; Health Professions and Related Programs; Business, Management, Marketing, and Related Support Services; Liberal Arts and Sciences, General Studies and Humanities; and English Language and Literature/Letters.
+The average freshman retention rate, an indicator of student satisfaction, is 85.3 percent.

 |Student gender distribution|